 Watercress is a lush, leafy, semi-aquatic perennial plant which is most commonly used as a salad herb.

 Watercress leaves have a fresh, peppery, rich and slightly bitter taste.
 The leaves can be eaten both fresh and dried.

 Watercress has little to no smell however when the leaves are crushed it has a pungent, sharp-green aroma.

-Watercress is a common ingredient in French, German, Italian and Chinese cuisines and is most commonly used in salads and soups that are made with stock, cream or yogurt.
-Watercress loves chicken, cucumber, fish, onion, oranges, potatoes and salmon and pairs perfectly with fennel, ginger, parsley, sorrel and other salad herbs.
+Watercress is a common ingredient in French, German, Italian and Chinese cuisines and is most commonly used in salads and soups that are made with stock, cream or yoghurt.
+Watercress loves chicken, cucumber, fish, onion, oranges, potatoes and salmon and marries perfectly with fennel, ginger, parsley, sorrel and other salad herbs.

 The ancient Persians, Greeks and Romans used watercress in salads and a Persian tradition was to feed watercress to children to increase their strength and stature.
 There was even an ancient belief that it would repel snakes and was used as scorpion anti-venom.
 The plant is native to Europe and Asia before it was introduced into North America, West Indies and South America.